 Driving with an open and unsecured liftgate may result in damage to the power liftgate components.

 The power liftgate switch is on the driver door.
 The vehicle must be in P (Park).
+The taillamps flash when the power liftgate moves.

 The modes are: